Tag Archives: Equity Research

 Credit Equity Research and Analysis

-Credit analysis is a form of financial research used to determine whether a company can satisfy its debt obligations.
-Credit analysis determines the proper degree of default risk when investing in a company’s debt instruments.
-Analysts perform a credit study on a company to determine its capacity to pay its debts.
-Following further analysis is performed to know more as explained below:
+Credit analysis is a type of financial research that evaluates whether a company can meet its debt obligations.
+It assesses the appropriate level of default risk when investing in a company’s debt instruments.
+Analysts conduct a credit study to determine the company’s ability to repay its debts.
+Analysts then perform further analysis to uncover deeper insights, as outlined below:

 Country Risk Analysis

-Establishing a country’s ability to transmit payments is known as country risk analysis.
+Analysts refer to the process of evaluating a country’s ability to transmit payments as country risk analysis.
 It considers political, economic, and social variables to assist businesses in making strategic decisions when doing business in a country.
 Every company transaction has some level of risk.
-Risks stemming from several national changes in the economic structures, policies, socio-political institutions, geography, and currencies are often referred to as country risks.
+Country risks arise when a country’s economic structures, policies, socio-political institutions, geography, or currencies undergo changes.

 Company Risk Analysis

 A company risk analysis assesses the likelihood of an unanticipated adverse event affecting critical company activities and projects.
-Organizations undertake risk analyses to determine when a negative consequence is likely to occur, the risk’s impact on a specific business sector, and where the risk may be minimized.
+Organizations conduct risk analyses to identify when a negative consequence is likely to occur, assess the risk’s impact on a specific business sector, and determine where they can minimize the risk.
 In the worst-case situation, where an unexpected negative impact happens, a business analysis creates a control plan to return corporate operations to normalcy.

 Reports and Newsletters

 It is a strategic approach to creating and distributing valuable industry reports, indices tracking analysis, and event and news analysis.
-These are further discussed below:
+These are as follows:

 Industry Reports and Indices Tracking